Code-Institute-Submissions/interactive-frontend-milestone/README.md

 * [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) - to check the CSS.

 ## Testing <hr>
+* I tested the website on multiple browsers and screen sizes.
-I tested the website on multiple browsers and screen sizes, to ensure that it worked and displayed all the content correctly for the user, and that the contents were responsive on different screen sizes.
-I also got several friends and members of my family to test the website and ensure that everything worked as it was meant to for them, and that they didn’t have any questions to be addressed.
+* I tested the website on both Google Chrome and Safari, on both my laptop and iPhone.
+* This helped to ensure that the site worked and displayed all the content correctly for the user, and that the contents were responsive on different screen sizes.

-Using [Am I Responsive?](http://ami.responsivedesign.is/#), I was able to see how the website would look on different screen sizes.
+* Using [Am I Responsive?](http://ami.responsivedesign.is/#), I was able to see how the website would look on different screen sizes.
+* I also got several friends and members of my family to test the website and ensure that everything worked as it was meant to for them, and that they didn’t have any questions to be addressed.
+* I validated the HTML code using the [W3C Markup Validation service](https://validator.w3.org/), and no errors were found.
+* I validated the CSS code using the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/), and no errors were found.

 ## Deployment <hr>
-The website is deployed using [GitHub Pages](https://pages.github.com/).
+* The website is deployed using [GitHub Pages](https://pages.github.com/).

-On the page for the GitHub repository for this project, I went to Settings.
+* On the page for the GitHub repository for this project, I went to Settings.

-I scrolled down to the GitHub Pages section.
+* I scrolled down to the GitHub Pages section.

-I chose Master Branch as the source, and this gave me the link to where the site is hosted on GitHub Pages.
-It’s deployed from the master branch, and will update automatically.
+* I chose Master Branch as the source.
+* This gave me the link to where the site is hosted on GitHub Pages.
+* The site is deployed from the master branch.
+* The site will update automatically.

 ## Credits <hr>

 ### Content
-I worked out how to make the accordion panel in the information section work with the help of [W3schools.com]( https://www.w3schools.com/howto/howto_js_accordion.asp).
+* I worked out how to make the accordion panel in the information section work with the help of [W3schools.com]( https://www.w3schools.com/howto/howto_js_accordion.asp).
+* The code at [](https://www.aspsnippets.com/Articles/Google-Maps-API-V3-Populate-Google-Maps-from-array-of-Markers.aspx) helped me to figure out how to display information in multiple in Info Windows on Google Maps.

-To work out which colours would work well on the website together, I used [Color Scheme Designer](http://colorschemedesigner.com/csd-3.5/).
+* To work out which colours would work well on the website together, I used [Color Scheme Designer](http://colorschemedesigner.com/csd-3.5/).
 I wanted to use blue, as there was a lot of blue in the header image, and this website allowed me to find complementary colours.

-I validated the HTML code using the [W3C Markup Validation service](https://validator.w3.org/), and no errors were found.

-I validated the CSS code using the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/), and no errors were found.
+* I used [W3C Markup Validation service](https://validator.w3.org/) to validate the HTML code.
+* I used [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) to validate the CSS code.

 ### Media
 The header image, of a Dubai skyline, is from [here](https://www.pexels.com/photo/architectural-design-architecture-buildings-business-618079/).